codesurfers/codesurfers.github.io/_posts/2014-07-07-k-most-frequent-lines-in-a-log-file.md

-Now that we understand the basics of `Hashtbl`, please read [this](https://blogs.janestreet.com/making-something-out-of-nothing-or-why-none-is-better-than-nan-and-null/) so that the following code trivial to understand.
+Now that we understand the basics of `Hashtbl`, please read [this](https://blogs.janestreet.com/making-something-out-of-nothing-or-why-none-is-better-than-nan-and-null/) so that the following code is trivial to understand.

 ```ocaml
 let current_count =